 The impact of climate change on transport networks is an emerging issue across the globe.
 These impacts are currently largely unquantified, but are likely to become more prominent across the plan period.
 Therefore, we want to be prepared.
-Climate change related extreme weather events have the potential to cause considerable disruption, damage and costs across the transport network, be this due to increasing prevalence of flood events, extreme heat or strong winds.
+Climate change related extreme weather events have the potential to cause considerable disruption, damage and costs across the transport network, whether due to increasing prevalence of flood events, extreme heat or strong winds.

-The Department for Transport is currently consulting on a strategy document entitled "Adapting the UK's transport system to the impacts of climate change"22, which emphasises the importance of preparing for the coming impacts of more extreme weather events.
+Government policy is increasingly recognising the need to adapt the UK's transport system to the effects of climate change, emphasising the importance of preparing for the coming impacts of more extreme weather events.
 We are taking a similar approach, and are committed to:

-- incorporating climate resilience into of our highway asset management23 plans - investigating which components of our transport network are most vulnerable to extreme weather events, and taking steps to protect them
+- incorporating climate resilience into of our highway asset management19 plans - investigating which components of our transport network are most vulnerable to extreme weather events, and taking steps to protect them - Share With Care みる人